What Does COPD Stand For?

 Steroids are also often prescribed to treat COPD.
 Steroids reduce inflammation in the lungs.
 Not everyone with COPD takes steroids.
 In some instances, steroids are only used if an exacerbation of symptoms develops.
 But in other cases, inhaled corticosteroids are recommended daily to prevent symptoms.

-This article will explore COPD and sleep, looking at how you can overcome your sleep problems with COPD.
-Learn more here.
+This article will explore everything about COPD and isolation.
+Read on to learn how you can cope with isolation while having COPD.

 Oxygen